Why should I consult instructions from outside my circuit?

 (conveniently linked here) before citing a pattern instruction.

 Yes.
-Click here to receive free jury instruction email alerts whenever a circuit or state adds or revises a pattern jury instruction.
-The email will include expert commentary and, where helpful, a redline/strikeout view of the changes.
+Send an email request to email@example.com to receive free jury instruction email alerts whenever a federal circuit adds or revises a pattern jury instruction.
+The email will link expert commentary in the trialdex